 Christie’s know their literature well, even if they’re only selling it off!
 The first time a teenaged Edgar Allen Poe took to writing in 1872, and wrote “Tamerlane and Other Poems.”
 But he was neither credited for this 40-page book (credits read “a Bostonian”), and his work of literature saw only 40-50 prints.
 Of these, 12 are to go under the hammer on Friday.
 Around two decades ago, one single copy of the book fetched Christie’s around $250,000.
 After the economic downturn, the auction house is expecting around $500,000 to $700,000

-“Tamerlane and Other Poems” is also a part of the 300-book collection that is being put up for sale by Self who is the former president of Twentieth Century Fox Television.
-The other books in the collection include gems from Mark Twain, Jane Austen, Charles Dickens and others.
+“Tamerlane and Other Poems” is also a part of the 300-book collection that is being put up for sale by Self, the former president of Twentieth Century Fox Television.
+The other books in the collection include gems from Mark Twain, Jane Austen, Charles Dickens, and others.
 But “Tamerlane” is touted to be the main attraction of the entire collection.